Tchang27/SentimentAnalysis/README.txt

 Quit the program by typing .quit

 Known Issues and Bugs:
-Currently overfiting the training data, achieving around 55% accuracy on testing data data
+Currently Model 1 is overfiting the training data, achieving around 55% accuracy on testing data data

 Results:
 Model 1:
+Built from scratch, using just numpy, model 1 is much slower and slightly lower in accuracy compared to Model 2.
+Testing data from the same source as the training data yield accuracy around 77%.
+Accuracy on external datasets is 80% on negative sentiments and 21% on positive sentiments.
+Thats means the model yields 20% false positives and 79% false negatives.

 Model 2:
 Using sklearn, the model gets around 84% on the testing data, which was partitioned from the